abesolberg/Fish-Base-Shiny-App/README.md

   4) Add more, relevant, information for each fish
   5) Limit redundancys in code to speed up app

+To run the app locally, you need to download the app.R, helpers.R, background-data.RDS, report.Rmd, and the www folder.
 Please feel free to reach out with any suggestions/additions.